Overview

 Overnight stay.

-Meals: Breakfast, Lunch, Dinner and Tea service
+Meals: Breakfast, Lunch and Dinner

 Accommodation: Van Serai

-We drive to the highly sought after destination, Jageshwar calling Almora on the way to visit Katarmal Temple.
+We drive to the highly sought-after destination, Jageshwar calling Almora on the way to visit Katarmal Temple.

 About Katarmal Temple: The Katarmal Sun Temple is a monument of historical importance and also is an example of intricate sculpturing.
-The first rays of the sun falls straight on this Sun Temple.
+The first rays of the sun fall straight on this Sun Temple.
 The main deity of the Sun temple in Katarmal is called Burhadita or Vraddhaditya (the old Sun God).
 The idols of Shiva-Parvati and Lakshmi-Narayana are also found in this temple.
-Katarmal Sun Temple complex has one main temple, surrounded by 45 smaller shrines exquisitely carved temples surrounding it.
+Katarmal Sun Temple complex has one main temple, surrounded by 45 smaller shrines and exquisitely carved temples surrounding it.

-The Katarmal Sun temple, noted for its magnificent architecture, artistically made stone and metallic sculptures and beautifully carved pillars and wooden doors, the image of Surya in the temple dates back to 12th century.
-The Katarmal Sun temple has some unique architectural style and the images carved on the walls are very intricately done.
+The Katarmal Sun temple, noted for its magnificent architecture, artistically made stone and metallic sculptures and beautifully carved pillars and wooden doors, the image of Surya in the temple dates back to the 12th century.
+The Katarmal Sun temple has a unique architectural style and the images carved on the walls are very intricately done.
 Though amidst ruins, it still stands as a major point of attraction in the region and many devotees visit here to offer prayer to the Sun God.

 Overnight stay in Van Serai, a very charming lodge with local architectural sensibilities.

-Meals: Breakfast, Lunch, Dinner & Tea Services
+Meals: Breakfast, Lunch and Dinner

 Accommodation: Van Serai

-Today we will visit Dandeshwar, Vridh Jageshwar and Jageshwar Temples.
+Today we will visit Dandeshwar, Vridh Jageshwar, and Jageshwar Temples.

 Visit Vridha Jageshwar in the morning, it is a 3 Km trek and is the source of the river Jata Ganga.
-The view of the surrounding country side is very imposing and 1.5 km beyond from Hiriya Shikhar (2200 m), the view of the Himalayan peaks is awe inspiring.
-Overnight stay in Van Serai.
+The view of the surrounding countryside is very imposing and 1.5 km beyond Hiriya Shikhar (2200 m), the view of the Himalayan peaks is awe-inspiring.

-Meals: Breakfast, Lunch, Dinner and Tea service
+Meals: Breakfast, Lunch and Dinner

 Accommodation: Jungle Lore Birding Lodge